dokester/BayesicFitting/BayesicFitting/documentation/glossary.md

 <a name="confidence"></a>
 + **Confidence Region**<br>
-The confidence region is the wiggle room of the optiaml solution.
+The confidence region is the wiggle room of the optimal solution.
 It is derived via a montecarlo method from the covariance matrix.

 <a name="design"></a>